tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

   [Lazy Kanji](https://web.archive.org/web/20100403201243/http://www.alljapaneseallthetime.com/blog/lazy-kanji-cards-a-new-srs-card-format),
   which is a card format Khatzumoto from AJATT recommended.
 * AnkiWeb has a [large collection](https://ankiweb.net/shared/decks/rtk) of premade RTK decks.
+  You study kanji in isolation using the order presented in the "Remembering the Kanji" book.
+  Depending on the Anki deck you download, you are given premade mnemonics, or you're encouraged to make them yourself.
+  Kanji readings are not taken into account, instead the method insists on learning them in the wild from native content.

 Other options that use the mnemonic-based approach but are not based on RTK: